-Let's assume for this setup that we're recording two vocals, then overdubbing other vocal tracks while listening to the first tracks.
-The following diagram shows two dynamic microphones plugged into the Delta 1010LT's analog inputs 1 & 2.
-Different instruments, such as MIDI modules or keyboards, may also be connected directly to the Delta 1010LT's inputs.
+Let's assume for this setup that we're recording a guitar and vocal, then overdubbing another guitar and vocal track while listening to the first tracks.
+The following diagram shows a microphone pre-amp and direct box being used (in this case, the Audio BuddyTM by Midiman), and a stereo sound system.
+The pre-amp and direct box are required for the mic and guitar.
+Many instruments, such as MIDI modules or keyboards, may be connected directly to the Delta 410's inputs.